-After the 100% refund period described above, a student may withdraw from a program after instruction has started and receive a pro rata refund (less the non-refundable registration fee of \$100.00 and \$100 application fee) for the unused portion of the tuition and other refundable charges, if the student has completed 60% or less of the term's instruction.
+After the 100% refund period described above, a student may withdraw from the program after instruction has started and receive a pro-rated refund (less the non-refundable administrative processing fee of \$100.00) for the unused portion of the tuition and other refundable charges, if the student has completed 60% or less of the level's instruction.
 The amount of the refund is calculated based on the student's last day of attendance.

-Refunds are disbursed within 30 days of the official withdrawal from ESN, which is the day the student submitted written notice to the school.
+Refunds are disbursed within 30 days of the official withdrawal from the school.
+The withdrawal is dated on the day that the student gave written notice to the school.